I’m a teenager living at home with unsupportive parents. What can I do to make them stop using so much plastic and be more sustainable?

 1. Make your parents’ lives easier: Do some chores

-Take it from a mother or two, parents love it when you cook them dinner.
-If you’ve tried and failed to convince your parents to stop eating beef at every meal, show don’t tell—cook them a delicious vegetarian dish.
+Take it from a mother of two, parents love it when you cook them dinner.
+If you’ve tried and failed to convince your parents to stop eating beef at every meal, show don’t tell—cook them a delicious vegetarian or vegan dish.
 They’ll be so thrilled that you cooked that they will eat whatever you put in front of them.
 Food other people cook for you always tastes best, so you’ll have that going for you too.

 If your parents like Indian or Mexican food, you can cook all sorts of delicious and simple dishes with ingredients that you should be able to find pretty easily without plastic packaging—lentils or beans and vegetables.
 Simple dishes such as dal, refried beans and black beans all go well with rice, another common bulk item.
 Found excess vegetables in the refrigerator?
 Roast them for an easy, delicious side dish.
+Or make soup.

 Offer to shop for this meal (and for others)